noobymatze/wrpc/README.md

 }
 ```

-Since `@type` is not a valid identifier in the wrpc language its usage as a
+Since `@type` is not a valid identifier in the wRPC language, its
-discriminator is safe.
+usage as a discriminator is safe.

 Enums can also be defined without any associated data.